TIBCOSoftware/snappy-cloud-tools/docker/README.md

  Creating server1
  Creating snappy-lead1
  ```
- This creates three containers; a locator, server and lead.
+ This creates three containers; a locator, server, and lead.

  ```
 $ docker-compose ps